sdatth/dotfiles/README.md

 ```

 Run this command to install the brew package manager.

 ```bash
 cd dotfiles
 make brew
 ```
-(Note ! - Restart your shell for nix to work right)

 Run the command to install necessary packages and stow my config

 ```bash
 make install
 ```

 Use the help recipe to see available options

 ```bash
 make help
 ```